-And is gaseous exygen or other gaseous food really necessary?
+And is gaseous oxygen or other gaseous food really necessary?
 Absolutely not.
-Animals can take exygen internally like food, in the form of its unstable compounds in liquid or solid form.
+Animals can take oxygen internally like food, in the form of its unstable compounds in liquid or solid form.
 There are a great number of such known in chemistry and more will be discovered in the chemistry of the future.
-It is possible that there would be required a special organ, like a special stemach, from which exygen will gradually enter into the blood.
-Thus, there will be one organism with two stemachs and without lungs.
+It is possible that there would be required a special organ, like a special stomach, from which oxygen will gradually enter into the blood.
+Thus, there will be one organism with two stomachs and without lungs.
 It does not lose water and does not suffer without atmosphere.
-Such organisms are possible on the Moon and other planets which have no atmospheres or very rarefied ones.
+Such organisms are possible on the Koon and other planets which have no atmospheres or very rarefied ones.